 University of Bergen

-At the Centre for interprofessional workplace learning in Bergen, Norway, has implemented some of the aspects of Experts in Teams in the undergraduate course ‘Interprofessional learning’.
+At the Centre for interprofessional workplace learning (TVEPS) in Bergen, Norway, aspects of Experts in Teams has been implemented in the undergraduate course ‘Interprofessional workplace learning’.

 How is the course set up?

-The centre’s overall goal is to train tomorrow’s health workers interprofessionally, to increase patient safety and care, and to be a part of the municipalities’ quality assurance system for their health services.
+The centre’s overall goal is to train tomorrow’s health workers in interprofessional collaboration, to increase patient safety and care, and to contribute to the municipal quality assurance systems for health and social care services.
 We focus on:

 - developing the students’ interprofessional competencies and innovation potential.